Written by Charlotte Campbell

 Choline is a micronutrient that offers a whole host of benefits to the body.
 It was only recognised fairly recently as an essential micronutrient by the National Academy of Science (NAS) – reaching the list in 1998.
 Increasingly, however, it is receiving more of the attention it deserves.
 So, here’s all you need to know about Choline…

 Choline encourages the body to keep our metabolism active.
 This is very important to those who are on a fitness plan.
 Knowing you have enough choline means your workout effects are at their most efficient.
 As you work hard to gain muscle mass, it’s good to know that your metabolism is rising higher accordingly.
 In addition, choline helps delay fatigue, which will help you blast through extra reps during your workout.

 Your liver will certainly thank you for ensuring you have enough choline.
 Having enough in your system helps form phosphatidylcholine.
 This, in turn, helps to transport lipids (fat) from the liver.
 As we know, the less excess fat that is on the liver, the healthier the body can be.
-It helps avoid liver disease and cirrhosis.
 The micronutrient is also a valuable helper to our body’s neurotransmitters.
 This ensures we are efficient in muscle movement, and acts as an anti-ageing neurotransmitter.

 Is Choline Natural?

 Choline is a totally natural nutrient.
 It is produced by the body, but not in sufficient amounts to benefit thoroughly.
 Thus, it is necessary to include choline in your diet.
 Choline is found in foods such as eggs, salmon, cauliflower and beef.